tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

 {% endif %}
 ```

-The above template first checks whether the variable `user` is *Truthy* and then it also checks whether attribute `user.username` is also a *Truthy* value.
+The above template first checks whether the variable `user` is *truthy* and then it also checks whether attribute `user.username` is also a *truthy* value.
 If both of the conditions are true, the template returns the name defined in the `user` class.

 Let's define an endpoint named `/conditionals-truthy` in the `app.py` file: